ctrble/sugar-dog/README.md

 #### Torpedos

-Torpedos are deadly missiles that destroy anything they impacts with.
+Torpedos are deadly missiles that destroy anything they impact with.

 ##### ACTION: Fire Torpedos